-GolfBox’s new master club maker Kenji Nakashima has just about seen and done it all in a career spanning over 22 years.
+GolfBox’s lead master club maker Kenji Nakashima has just about seen and done it all in a career spanning over 3 decades.

 Trained in his native Japan, Kenji started making custom clubs back when woods were actually made of wood and winding string around a hosel was an integral skill in the club making process.

 While clubs have changed considerably since then, Kenji’s commitment to improving his techniques and knowledge hasn’t wavered - his “Kaizen” approach, a Japanese word which means continuous improvement and learning, has always served him, and more importantly his customers, well.

 Kenji’s enthusiasm for the game was sparked after he saw a televised Palmer vs Player golf challenge as a young child in Japan and he soon began following all the golfing greats – Nicklaus, Trevino, Casper and Thompson.

 But it wasn’t till he finished university that the golf bug hit him with considerable force.
 He was a 24-year-old working in the advertising industry but eventually chucked in his job to pursue his love of the game and become a custom club maker.

 An initial tenure at a facility in Toyama, Japan, provided Kenji with invaluable knowledge, skills and experience working with many leading Japanese brands.

 He also visited the Miura factory and pressed the flesh with Katsuhiro Miura himself, founder of the famed Japanese irons.